intrahealth/gofr/docs/user_guide/introduction.md

 ## Log In

-In order to access gofr, type the gofr url (web address) into the address bar of any browser A sample login screen is shown in the figure below.
+In order to access gofr, type the gofr url (web address) into the address bar of any browser.

+A sample login screen is shown in the figure below.

 ![Alt text](../img/gofrlogin.JPG 'GOFR Login Page')